Skip to main content

 Name Your LLC

-To make sure that your LLC name complies with the laws of Wisconsin, you'll need to take the state naming requirements and guidelines into consideration.
+To make sure that your LLC name complies with the laws of Wisconsin, you’ll need to take the state naming requirements under Wis.
+Stat.
+183.0112 into consideration.
 Note that your business name must be distinguishable from all other business names on record with the state.
-This means that your name can't be the same as or too similar to a business name that's already registered or reserved.
+This means that your name can’t be the same as or too similar to a business name that’s already registered or reserved.
 How do you know if a business name is already taken?
 You can conduct a name search through the Wisconsin business name database.
 If a name that you like is already taken, you need to pick a different name.

 It’s also important to note that your LLC name must include one of the following entity designations or abbreviations: